Grow Your Business with Traverse Connect

 Traverse City Freshwater Research & Innovation Center

-The Traverse City Fresh Water Research and Innovation Center is being developed on the existing Discovery Center & Pier property on West Grand Traverse Bay.
-This research center will become the hub for the commercialization of freshwater and marine technology applications, research on technologies and public policy affecting the Great Lakes, and similar freshwater systems worldwide.
-Unique to this vision are Blue Economy commercialization initiatives such as incubation /accelerator space and requisite lab space to support early start-up businesses.
-This project will drive economic growth and establish the Grand Traverse Region and Michigan as the global hub for applied freshwater innovation.
+The Traverse City Freshwater Research & Innovation Center is being developed on the existing Discovery Center & Pier property on West Grand Traverse Bay.
+This 40,000 sq.ft. research center will become the hub for the commercialization of freshwater and marine technology applications, turning ideas into businesses, and finding innovative solutions to protecting our freshwater resources.
+The Center will operate incubation and accelerator programming and requisite lab space to support early startup businesses.
+This project will drive economic growth and establish the Grand Traverse Region and Michigan as the global hub for applied bluetech innovation.

-The Traverse City Freshwater Research & Innovation Center is being led by these Collaborative Regional Partners: Northwestern Michigan College, Michigan Technological University, 20Fathoms, Discovery Center & Pier, Traverse Connect
+The Traverse City Freshwater Research & Innovation Center is being led by these Collaborative Regional Partners: Northwestern Michigan College, Michigan Technological University, 20Fathoms, Discovery Center & Pier, and Traverse Connect.

 Marine Electrification & The Fresh Coast Corridor in Northern Michigan